SenseStageTeam/sensestage_documentation/_sensestage-v1/getting-started-with-sense-stage/unpacking-the-sensestage-kit.md

 ---

-To begin with, you should inspect the contents of your kit.
-Be able to identify the various parts of the Sense/Stage MiniBee hardware setup.
+To begin with, you should make sure you have all the necessary hardware for running a Sense/Stage network.
+If you purchased a kit, this is the time to inspect the contents of your kit and be able to identify the various parts of the Sense/Stage hardware setup.

 Your starter kit should include the following:

-1. 2 MiniBee boards including headers
+1. 2 MiniBee boards including female angled headers
 2. 3 XBee radios (all but one connected to MiniBees)
 3. a red coordinator board
-4. 2 green Xpee expansion boards including headers
+4. 2 green Xpee expansion boards including male angled headers
-5. 2 green Xpree expansion boards including headers
+5. 2 green Xpree expansion boards including male angled headers

-You may have also purchased a battery kit, which should include 2 LiPo batteries and a red USB charging board.
+There are a few things not included in the kit that you will need to purchase separately:
+1. A USB mini cable to connect the coordinator board to your computer
+2. LiPo batteries to power the MiniBee boards (one for each)
+3. A battery charger to charge your LiPo batteries

+> See [Battery and Charger](#battery) for more information on the battery requirements of the MiniBees

 ![](/img/sensestagekit_annotated.png)